Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Inconsistencies regarding application of exercise rules

 The regulations did not define what constitutes exercise, nor how far an individual could travel to in order to undertake exercise.
 Government guidelines stated that individuals should exercise in their "local area", but there was no such requirement in the regulations.
 Similarly, the guidelines stated that exercise "should be limited to once per day", but the regulations did not require or even mention such a thing.

 On 6 January 2021 fixed penalty notices were handed to two women by Derbyshire Police, reportedly for travelling 5 mi to go for a walk.
 The police force subsequently stated that it was reviewing the action based on new national guidelines, but issuance of the notices was nevertheless supported by the health secretary, Matt Hancock.
 This led to calls for greater clarity as to what travel was legally permitted for the purpose of exercise.
 Four days later it was announced that the notices had been revoked and that Derbyshire Police had apologised to the women.

 It was reported that on 10 January 2021 Boris Johnson had been seen cycling in the Queen Elizabeth Olympic Park, 11 mi from Downing Street.
 Metropolitan Police Commissioner Dame Cressida Dick stated that the trip had not been "against the law - that's for sure" but called for greater clarity in the regulations.

-Effectiveness

-As of data week commencing 7 December 2020 all tier 3 areas other than Kent and Medway improved, The areas with the largest increases from wc 17 December to wc 9 December include Kent and Essex, those with the largest decreases include the Humber and the Bristol area.
-In the week from 30 November to 6 December, of individual districts 7 out of 10 tier 2 districts had increased compared with only 3 in 10 in tier 3.
-Hastings and Maldon districts had the highest increase.